 These cakes are every bit as good as any full sugar version served in a restaurant.
-Not an everyday dessert, but for a special occasion like Christmas Eve, Christmas Day, Birthday, Mother's Day or Valentine's Day, just perfect.
 These scrumptious cakes will knock your socks off.
 I serve mine with a few raspberries or some pomegranate arils.

 - Vegetable oil cooking spray

 - 4 tablespoons butter